hldohaga/upfnabp/bpupfandnaweightall.md

 ##  2574.327  2156.300
 ```

-It seems the mean percentage UPF intake changes 3.7 % on weight and 4.4% in energy and this reduction is statistically significant.
+It seems the mean percentage UPF intake changes from 48.8% to 59.2% energy and this increase is statistically significant.
-The sodium intake has changed by 3.5 mg and is also statistically significant with a p value less than 0.05.
+The mean sodium intake has changed from  2156.30 mg to 2574.33 mg and is also statistically significant with a p value less than 0.05.

 ### what about outcome BP?